 Dr. Elena Nelson has taught Church Slavonic to non-Russian speakers at SSLM since 2013.
 Her recent book, Tradition and Innovation in Russian Church Slavonic Hymnography, was a featured publication on the website of Academica Press.

-The past three years, she has presented her Church Slavonic research at the International Educational Christmas Readings Forum in Moscow, the largest forum of the Russian Orthodox Church.
+The past four years, she has presented her Church Slavonic research in Moscow.
+In 2019, she presented the biography and work of Archbishop Alypy (Gamanovich), author of the Russian Orthodox Church’s foremost Church Slavonic textbook, at the Saint Tikhon’s Orthodox University International Theological Conference.
+From 2016-2018, she presented research at the International Educational Christmas Readings Forum, the largest annual forum of the Russian Orthodox Church.
 In 2018, she presented the biography and her analysis of the hymns of Valeria Hoecke, preeminent hymnography of the Russian Orthodox Church Abroad.
-Participation in this forum has resulted in collaborative work with Russian colleagues, and has also guaranteed that SSLM has access to the most up-to-date methods and materials used in Russia.
+Participation in conferences in Russia has resulted in collaborative work with Russian colleagues, and has also guaranteed that SSLM has access to the most up-to-date methods and materials used in Russia.

 Dr. Nelson’s method of teaching Church Slavonic acknowledges the specific needs of non-Russians who want to participate in liturgical services as singers or readers.
 Her unique approach is based on contemporary foreign language pedagogy techniques, including emphasis on authentic texts and task-based learning.